Rafael Nadal: 2004: Davis Cup title

-2005: First major title
+2005: French Open champion

 2005 started with a doubles title alongside Albert Costa at the Qatar Open, defeating Andrei Pavel and Mikhail Youzhny in the final.
 At the 2005 Australian Open, Nadal lost in the fourth round to eventual runner-up Lleyton Hewitt.
 Two months later, he reached the final of the 2005 Miami Masters, but was defeated by No. 1 Roger Federer.

 He dominated the spring clay-court season.
 He won 24 consecutive singles matches, breaking Andre Agassi's Open Era record of consecutive match wins for a male teenager.
 Nadal won the Torneo Conde de Godó in Barcelona defeating the former world No. 1 Juan Carlos Ferrero in the final; which meant he was ranked in the top 10 for the first time in his career.
 He then beat 2004 French Open runner-up Guillermo Coria in the finals of the 2005 Monte Carlo Masters and the 2005 Italian Open.
 These victories raised his ranking to world No. 5 and made him one of the favorites at his career-first French Open.
 On his 19th birthday, Nadal defeated Federer in the French Open semi-finals, being one of only four players to defeat him that year.
 Then he defeated Mariano Puerta in the final, becoming the second man to win the French Open on his first attempt.
 He also became the first male teenager to win a major singles title since Pete Sampras won the 1990 US Open at age 19.
 His ranking rose to No. 3.

 Three days later, Nadal's 24-match winning streak was snapped in the first round on grass at Halle, Germany, where he lost to No. 147 Alexander Waske.
 He then lost in the second round of 2005 Wimbledon to No. 69 Gilles Müller.
 Following his Wimbledon loss, Nadal won 16 consecutive matches and three consecutive tournaments, the Swedish Open, Stuttgart Open, and the Canada Masters, defeating Agassi in the final of the latter to win the first hardcourt title of his career and to bring his ranking to No. 2 on 25 July 2005, where he remained for the next three years behind Roger Federer.
 His winning streak ended in the first round of the Cincinnati Open at the hands of Tomáš Berdych.
 Nadal was seeded second at the 2005 US Open, but was upset in the third round by No. 49 James Blake.

 In September, he defeated Coria in the final of the China Open in Beijing and won both of his Davis Cup matches against Italy.
 In October, he won his fourth Masters title of the year, against Ivan Ljubičić at the 2005 Madrid Masters, his biggest indoor title to this day.
 A foot injury prevented him from competing in the year-ending Tennis Masters Cup.

 Nadal (with 11 titles) broke Mats Wilander's previous teenage season record of nine in 1983.
 Nadal was awarded ATP Most Improved Player of the Year award.